 Tatami were originally a luxury item for the nobility and higher classes.
 Tatami gradually became more popular and finally reached the homes of commoners toward the end of the 17th century.
-And over the past 40 years or so have been widely used in Western Europe, both in peoples homes and “dojo’s” where martial arts is practised.
+Over the past 40 years they have been widely used in Western Europe.,Both in peoples homes and “dojo’s” where martial arts is practised.

-A half mat is called a hanjō, and a mat of three-quarter length daimedatamiwhich is used in tea-ceremony rooms, 4.5 mats in size or 7.45 sq.mts.
-The size of tatami differs between different regions in Japan.
+A half mat is called a hanjō, and furthermore a mat three-quarter length daimedatam iwhich is used in tea-ceremony rooms., 4.5 mats in size or 7.45 sq.mts.
+Therefore the size of tatami differs between different regions in Japan.
 Shops were traditionally designed to be 5½ mats or 9+ sq. mt..
 There are rules concerning the number of tatami mats and their layout in a room.
-In the Edo period, “auspicious” and “inauspicious” tatami arrangements developed and the tatami would be arranged depending on the occasion.
+In the Edo period, “auspicious” and “inauspicious” tatami arrangements developed and tatami be arranged depending on occasion.

-Whatever the Asian customs there’s no doubt the use of Tatami Mats is spreading and folks from all over the world see how versatile and inexpensive their cost.
+Whatever the Asian customs there’s no doubt Tatami various sizes and ideas is spreading and all over the world people see how versatile and inexpensive their cost.

 Content coming soon ....